 Municipal/Private Sanitation Pick-up

 As would be expected, municipal sanitation workers and private haulers play an important role when it comes to the collection and disposal of trash in commercial districts.
 Notwithstanding the tough job that sanitation workers have in dealing with everyone else’s smelly and gnarly refuse each day, it is still important to hold them accountable for the manner in which the streets and sidewalks are left following their trash collection duties.
-The picture on the left illustrates litter that was left by broken bags as they were tossed into a garbage truck by a private trash hauler.

 Too often the litter that we encounter on city streets each day is the result of careless trash packaging, which is then exacerbated by equally careless trash collection and hauling practices.
 Trash collection practices that fail to meet the standards and expectations of the public must be confronted firmly, but with a sensitivity to the challenges that sanitation departments face in trying to adequately serve the public with far less staff and resources than are necessary.
 In the case of private haulers, the business stakeholders that hire the vendors must be engaged and be made a part of the process.